Eddie Mathews: Coaching and managing

 In 1971, Mathews became a coach, and then in the midseason of 1972, manager of the Atlanta Braves.
-Mathews is one of the few players to play, coach, and manage for the same baseball team.
+Mathews is one of the very few players to have played, coached, and managed for the same baseball team.
 The Braves were 47–57 under Lum Harris and in fourth place in the National League West Division when Mathews took command on August 7.
 The 1972 Braves finished 23–27 under Mathews as manager, ending up 25 games behind the Cincinnati Reds.
 The 1973 Braves then finished fifth (76–85), 221/2 games out of first place.

 Mathews was the Braves' manager when Hank Aaron hit his 715th home run on April 8, 1974.
 But on July 21, 1974, Mathews was fired when the team went into a slump and fell into fourth place with a 50–49 record.
 Aaron and Darrell Evans both criticized the decision to terminate Mathews.
 Evans said that Mathews was a friend and Aaron said that the decision was "a blow to me."
-Mathews said that the Braves indicated that there would be a job for him within the organization, but he said he was not sure what he would do next.
+Mathews stated the Braves indicated there would be a job for him within the organization, but he said he was not sure what he would do next.
 The Braves went 149–161 (.481) during Mathews' time at the helm.

 After retirement

 Mathews was elected to the Wisconsin Athletic Hall of Fame in 1976.

 In 1978, Mathews was elected to the National Baseball Hall of Fame.
-He ranks second all-time among MLB third basemen in home runs, runs batted in, slugging percentage, and total bases.

-In 1982, Mathews was a minor league baseball instructor for the Oakland Athletics when a spot was found on his lung.
-He was ultimately admitted to the hospital to investigate it.
-Doctors ruled out cancer, but Mathews was diagnosed with tuberculosis.
-He was treated and returned to his work with the Oakland organization.
+In 1982, Mathews was a minor league instructor for the Oakland Athletics when a spot was found on his lung.
+He was ultimately admitted to a hospital to investigate it, where doctors ruled out cancer, but he was diagnosed with tuberculosis, treated then returned to his work with the Oakland organization.